Harrix/harrix-pylib/docs/funcs_md.md

 Note:

 - The function detects the document language from the YAML frontmatter's `lang` field.
-- TOC is identified as content between <details> and </details> tags containing TOC links.
+- TOC is identified as content between <details> and </details> tags containing "📖 Contents" or "📖 Содержание".
 - The function preserves the YAML frontmatter in the output.

 Example: